seankim658/codeprompts/docs/setup.md

 sudo cp path/to/codeprompts /usr/local/bin/
 ```

-After choosing one of the setup options, apply the changes:
+After choosing one of the setup options, apply the changes by reloading your shell configuration:

 ```bash
 # For bash